|Teachers strike in Oakland. Photo credit: Brooke Anderson

 In the context of the US at present, protests need to work in tandem with electoral politics.
 Done well, each reinforces the other, with movements assuring that elected politicians follow through on their promises to enact significant change.
 We need artful non-violent protest more than ever as part of the massive effort underway on hundreds of fronts to restore democracy, truthfulness, and something approaching “liberty and justice for all.”

-The Art of Protest: Culture and Activism from the Civil Rights Movement to the Present, Second Edition; Digitized Lives: Culture, Power, and Social Change in the Internet Era; and Robert Cantwell and the Literary Left.
-More information about past and present art-filled movements and The Art of Protest, is available on Reed's website.
+T. V. Reed is Buchanan Distinguished Professor Emeritus at Washington State University.
+His recent books include The Art of Protest: Culture and Activism from the Civil Rights Movement to the Present, Second Edition; Digitized Lives: Culture, Power, and Social Change in the Internet Era; and Robert Cantwell and the Literary Left.
+More information about past and present art-filled movements and The Art of Protest, is available on Reed’s website.